-A Rockville Sex Crimes lawyer who has a deep understanding and a thorough understanding of something like the rape shield law will be able to assist a defendant in preparing a successful cross examination of what would be the government’s star witness.
+A Rockville attorney who has a deep understanding and a thorough understanding of something like the rape shield law will be able to assist a defendant in preparing a successful cross examination of what would be the government’s star witness.
 Having a defense attorney who understands and has dealt with these particular types of criminal offenses on prior occasions is the only way to make sure that you have a successful defense for sexual crimes.

-Rockville Sex Crimes Charges
+Sex Crimes Charges

 Sexual Offenses Generally

 A sexual offense is anything that somebody has done to another person that was not consensual and that in some way violated the other person’s sexual privacy.
 Sexual offenses range from first degree sexual offense all the way down to a fourth degree sexual offense.
 These are without the other party’s consent, they can range from over the clothes touching all the way to digital penetration.

 In the cases of sexual offenses against minors, consent is not a defense and consent is not a requirement for the state to disprove in order to move forward, because the age itself makes the victim in a sexual offense somebody that cannot be capable of giving consent to another party that is a certain number of years older than them.